 Dashain Festival: The best time to visit Nepal

-Every year a lot of foreigner visits Nepal during September and October to observe about Dashain.
-It is the best time to visit Nepal and offer yourself with dasai ko tika.
-Due to pandemic, it is strenuous for people to celebrate Dashain 2020 in Nepal.
+Many foreigners visit Nepal during September and October to observe Dashain every year.
+It is the best time to visit Nepal and offer yourself dasai ko tika.
+Due to the pandemic, it is strenuous for people to celebrate Dashain 2020 in Nepal.
 The economic condition is not well in Nepal this year, so there might not be a large gathering during the commemoration.
-In 2020, Dashain falls in the month of late October.
-Fulpati is on 23rd October while the Vijaya Dashami falls on 26th October.
+In 2020, Dashain fell in the month of late October.
+Fulpati is on 23rd October, while the Vijaya Dashami falls on 26th October.